Mastering Firecrawl Search Endpoint: Web Search and Data Extraction in One API Call

 Building the LangGraph reasoning layer

-Now connect these tools with LangGraphโs reasoning framework.
-LangGraph handles the complex decision-making about which tools to use and when.
-For more details on LangGraph patterns and advanced agent architectures, see our comprehensive LangGraph tutorial.
+Now connect these tools with LangGraph's reasoning framework.
+LangGraph handles the routing logic that picks tools at runtime.
+For more details on LangGraph patterns and agent architectures, see our LangGraph tutorial.

 def create_research_agent():